sgotti/sircles/README.md

   * Manage members
   * Basic search

+## Sircles Specification

+In the next weeks (as of 13/Nov/2017) we'll publish our Sircles specification where we'll document the outcomes of our experiences implementing the Sorint.Lab organizational model.
+Sircles will then receive all the required changes to implement the Sircles specification.

+Stay tuned!

 ## Architecture

 The sircles core (backend) is written in Go and exposes a GraphQL API.